industrial-edge/iih-semantics-getting-started/README.md

 Once the applications is successfully deployed, data from the filling bottle machine is accessible via OPC UA to external OPC UA clients.

-It's possible to check it using UA Expert tool:
+It is possible to check it using UA Expert tool:

 ![UA Expert Server Configuration](docs/graphics/uaexpert_server.png)